7 useful tips on choosing a business name

 5. Keep it short

-This tip for your business name works hand in hand with Tip 4.
-It’s all about convenience.
+This tip for your business name works hand in hand with Tip number 4.
+It’s all about ease and convenience from your customer’s perspective.

 6. Be descriptive